 Rainwater fittings

-Repair Category 1 Notes The rainwater goods show signs of normal weathering.
-A full extent of watertightness can only be determined during heavy rainfall.
+Repair Category 1

+Notes The rainwater fittings show signs of normal wear and tear.
+A degree of vegetation build up was noted.
+It should be noted that a full assessment of the rainwater fittings can only be made during heavy rainfall.